gravitational/teleport-cluster-terraform/README.md

   # Teleport cluster name to set up
   # This cannot be changed later, so pick something descriptive
-  cluster_name = "gus-newterraform-acm"
+  cluster_name = "production-teleport-cluster"

   # SSH key name to provision instances with
   # This must be a key that already exists in the AWS account
-  key_name = "gus"
+  key_name = "ops"

   # AMI ID to use
   # See https://github.com/gravitational/teleport/blob/master/examples/aws/terraform/AMIS.md
-  ami_id = "ami-0e8e5a3c392fbe4b1"
+  ami_id = "ami-072f618d7d3e05cfc"

   # Account ID which owns the AMIs used to spin up instances
-  # You should only need to set this if you're building your own AMIs for testing purposes.
+  # You should only need to set this if you're building your own AMIs.
-  ami_owner_account_id = "278576220453"
+  #ami_owner_account_id = "123456789012"

   # Password for Grafana admin user
   # Grafana is hosted on https://<route53_domain>:8443